ernestaskaz/Zodziu_zaidimas/README.md

 - wrong letters - background set in black.

-- Keyboaord letters also changes colors according to guesses;
+- Keyboard letters also change colors according to guesses;
 - Words are checked in Dictionary that was imported to SQL and then to Room DB;
 - wordsToGuess are generated randomly from Room DB (also imported to Room with SQL);